AnthonyHonstain/rcstatsV2/README.md

 Architecture
 -------------
 * Static files
-** I am currently using gunicorn to host my statics directly on heroku, this not ideal.
+ * I am currently using gunicorn to host my statics directly on heroku, this not ideal.
 But it easy to understand and develop against (for a site with very low traffic) https://github.com/kennethreitz/dj-static https://github.com/rmohr/static3
-** In the future - this would be a better approach - https://devcenter.heroku.com/articles/s3